 There are few things more uncomfortable than having a toothache.
 However, while most people try to avoid visiting their dentist in NE Calgary if they’re in pain, this is not the way to go.
-You should immediately schedule an appointment with a dentist near you the moment you have any type of ache in one of your teeth.
-This is because pain can be the indication that something is wrong.
-Furthermore, you might be in need of a filling or a root canal procedure.
-You won’t know for certain which one you need until you visit a dentist near you.
+You should immediately schedule an appointment with our dentist near you when you have any ache in one of your teeth.
+This is because pain can be an indication that something is wrong.
+Furthermore, you might need a filling or a root canal procedure.
+You won’t know which one you need until you visit our dentist near you.

-However, there are certain signs and symptoms that might give you a clue as to what is going on with your teeth.
-Although most of these are similar whether you need a root canal treatment in NE Calgary or a filling, there are slight differences.
+However, certain signs and symptoms might give you a clue as to what is happening with your teeth.
+Although most of these are similar, there are slight differences in whether you need a root canal treatment in Saddle Ridge or a filling.

 The first thing you need to know is that these procedures are completely different, and they treat different issues.
-Both a filling or a root canal respond to a situation in which there’s decay in one or more teeth.
+Both a filling and a root canal respond to a situation in which there’s decay in one or more teeth.
 However, the degree and severity of the damage will determine which procedure you’ll need.
-While a filling is perfect to take care of minor cavities and tooth damage, a root canal is used when the infection has reached the pulp.
-The pulp, which contains blood vessels and nerves, is extracted when you acquire a root canal near you, the tooth is filled and a crown is often put in place afterwards.
+While a filling is perfect for treating minor cavities and tooth damage, a root canal is used when the infection has reached the pulp.
+The pulp, which contains blood vessels and nerves, is extracted when you acquire a root canal near you, the tooth is filled, and a crown is often placed afterward.

 As you can imagine, the severity of the symptoms will be different.
 Patients that require a filling will often feel:

 - Pain.
-This can be a constant throbbing or a stabbing pain.
-Furthermore, it might be exacerbated while you’re chewing or when you take a bite out of something.
+It can be a constant throbbing or a stabbing pain.
+Furthermore, it might be exacerbated while chewing or taking a bite out of something.

 - You observe that the strings of your floss are getting stuck and torn when you use them on your teeth.

 - Increased sensitivity to the temperature of a meal.